moggieuk/ERCF-Software-V3/README.md

 <li>Vastly increased error detection/checking of supplied parameters and configurations
 <li>Consistent handling of errors.
 E.g. use exceptions to avoid multiple calls to "pause"
 <li>Wrapping of all stepper movements to facilitate “DEVELOPER” logging level and easier debugging
-<li>Renewed load and unload sequences (to support all build configurations) and effectively combine the sensor and sensorless logic
+<li>New load and unload sequences (to support all build configurations) and effectively combine the sensor and sensorless logic
 </ul>

 ## Installation